BerndCirotzki/raymarine_autopilot_pi/README.md

-Plugin for OpenCPN to control a Raymarine Autopilots
+Plugin for OpenCPN to control Raymarine Autopilots
 ----------------------------------------------------
 for Raymarine Seatalk1 (S1,S2,S3 ...)
 and NEW for Raymarine EVO Autopilots  ( OpenCPN now can NMEA2000 )